aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 });
 ```

-You can also allocate capacities for your GSIs.
+You can also allocate capacities for your GSIs:

 * You only need to provide write and read capacity for GSIs where you want it to be different than capacity specified
 for the global table.
 If not specified, it uses the same value as that of the global table.